james-simon/james-simon.github.io/_posts/2024-04-22-cropland-crystallography.md

 #### Code and acknowledgements

 You can find my code for generating these plots [here](https://github.com/james-simon/lattice-math).
-Thanks to Vincent Wang for pointing me to Farey sequences.
+Thanks to Vincent Huang for pointing me to Farey sequences.

 ***